 Which destination?

-First up: Research the countries where the language you want to learn is the official language and spoken by the majority of the population.
+First, research the countries where the language you want to learn is the official language most of the population speaks.

 Be aware that the same language is spoken differently in different countries.
-As someone born and raised in Germany, I have difficulties understanding the German spoken in Switzerland, and Paul (as a native Kiwi) struggles to understand a Scot or Irish person at times.
-Pronunciation and speed even differ between regions within the same country: The purest German for example is spoken in ‘Mitteldeutschland’ (broadband reaching from Muenster via Hanover and Celle to Berlin).
+As someone born and raised in Germany, I have difficulties understanding the German spoken in Switzerland, and Paul (as a native Kiwi) sometimes struggles to understand a Scot or an Irish person.
+Pronunciation and speed differ between regions within the same country: The purest German, for example, is spoken in ‘Mitteldeutschland’ (an area reaching from Muenster via Hanover and Celle to Berlin).
 In many other parts of the country, locals speak a (less easily understood) dialect.

 Choose a destination where it’s easy to understand the language, especially as a beginner.
-On our journey around the Americas, we struggled to understand the people in Cuba and Nicaragua, while understanding the locals in Ecuador, Guatemala and Mexico was a breeze.
+On our journey around the Americas, we struggled to understand the people in Cuba and Nicaragua, while understanding the locals in Ecuador, Guatemala, Mexico or Argentina was a breeze.
 We haven’t been to Colombia (yet) but Colombian Spanish also seems to be easy to understand.

 Getting the basics right may actually save your life.